SysKitTeam/docs-insights/product-updates/insights1-release-note.md

 ## Farms Screen – Adding servers and farms with ease

-The tool offers three possibilities – adding a single farm, scanning the entire environment to collect all accessible farms, or importing SharePoint servers directly from SPDockit.
+The tool offers three possibilities – adding a single farm, scanning the entire environment to collect all accessible farms, or importing SharePoint servers directly from SPDocKit.
 Regardless of the method you choose, you won't need to install the tool on any other environment that you wish to monitor – SysKit Insights ￼gathers all the information remotely.
 *	__Add Farm__ – simply type in one SharePoint server from the farm you wish to monitor, and SysKit Insights will detect all other servers automatically.
 *	__Scan__ – run SysKit Insights wizard to crawl the entire environment and present all accessible farms you might want to monitor.
-If you don’t want to crawl the entire domain, choose a specific Organization Unit in which SysKit Insights will look for the farms.
+If you don't want to crawl the entire domain, choose a specific Organization Unit in which SysKit Insights will look for the farms.
 *	__Import from SPDocKit__ – if you already have SPDocKit installed in your environment, you can connect it with SysKit Insights and all the servers you are monitoring with SPDocKit will be added and monitored automatically.

 Read more about [Farms screen](#internal/get-to-know-insights/farms-screen) possibilities and management options.